xvvvyz/catz/README.md

 ## Contributing

 Do it.
 Feel free to bring up any concerns or suggestions in the [Gitter](https://gitter.im/cadejscroggins/omgcatz) chat.
-Issues will be automatically closed at this point, as nothing has been released.
+You can also post a [new "issue"](https://github.com/cadejscroggins/catz/issues).